 Decision Making Phases

-If you plan on developing a decision process, then you’ll want to document the various decisions your clients/buyers weigh when deciding.
+If you plan on developing a decision-making process, then you’ll want to document the various decisions your clients/buyers weigh when deciding.
 List all of the decisions that the buyers make in order.

 When a decision to buy occurs, it is the fulfillment of numerous decisions.
 It is impossible to outline all decisions that a buyer will go through, but they can be broken down into four phases that are each very distinct.

 There are four distinct phases involved in every decision.
 The four phases might be completed within seconds or could even take years.
-No firm time exists.
+No firm time exists industry trends.

 The Discovery Phase is the first stage that any prospect enters.
 It is often considered the ‘intent to investigate’ phase.
 The discovery phase is also often referred to as the epiphany phase within the buyer’s journey.

-At this point, the prospect or customer is thinking about things and weighing them out.
+At this point, the prospect or product or service is thinking about things and weighing them out.
 They have started to prioritize all issues, obstacles, and opportunities which directs them where their attention should focus.

 During the Discovery Phase, the prospect is open to influence.